The best PDF readers for Android won't simply make it easy to read PDF's on your smartphone or tablet, but also allow you to do more with PDF files.

 The app is designed to work with many other Adobe services and products.
-Some of these are free, including 2GB of cloud storage when you sign up for an Adobe account, and the OCR-powered Adobe Scan app which enables using your device as a PDF scanner, turning receipts, business cards, whiteboards and anything else into searchable, editable PDFs.
+Some of these are free, including cloud storage when you sign up for an Adobe account, and the OCR-powered Adobe Scan app which enables using your device as a PDF scanner, turning receipts, business cards, whiteboards and anything else into searchable, editable PDFs.

 The commercial extensions aren't always such good value.
 Converting files to and from PDF, reordering and rotating pages, are functions that other tools often do for free.
 Still, you don't have to sign up, and the free app delivers all the viewing functionality that many users will need.